Desvenlafaxine Extended-Release Tablets

-What should I tell my health care provider before I take this medicine?
+What should I tell my care team before I take this medication?

 They need to know if you have any of these conditions:

-- high blood pressure
+- High blood pressure

-- kidney disease
+- Kidney disease

-- liver disease
+- Liver disease

-- mania or bipolar disorder
+- Mania or bipolar disorder

-- suicidal thoughts or a previous suicide attempt
+- Suicidal thoughts or a previous suicide attempt

-- pregnant or trying to get pregnant
+- Pregnant or trying to get pregnant

-How should I use this medicine?
+How should I use this medication?

-Contact your pediatrician or health care professional regarding the use of this medicine in children.
+Contact your care team about the use of this medication in children.
 Special care may be needed.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.